RobertShev/yolo-leaderboard/README.md

 <p align="center"> Frontend Test Task with WebSocket
     <br>
     <br>
-    <strong style="color:red;">Keeping .env files in repository is security danger.
+    <strong style="color:#f03c15;">Keeping .env files in repository is security danger.
 Keeping it here for ease of testing for reviewer</strong>
 </p>

 ## 📝 Table of Contents